-Dr. Dietsch and her team primarily employ a social psychological approach to understand the influence of human cognition on individual and group behaviors across various contexts.
-They have worked in the context of human-nature interactions, carnivore conservation, wildlife management, and recreation management on public lands using a range of methodologies and analyses, including multilevel modeling, survey sampling, and geospatial analysis.
+Dr. Dietsch and her team primarily use social-psychological approaches to understand the influence of human cognition on individual and group behaviors across various contexts.
+The team has worked in the context of human-nature interactions, carnivore conservation, wildlife management, nature-based experiences, and recreation management on public lands using a range of methodologies and analyses, including multilevel modeling, survey sampling, and geospatial analysis.

 Project highlight: The National Visitor Survey